Skip Navigation LinksSN21-010

 Symptoms of domoic acid poisoning can occur within 30 minutes to 24 hours after eating toxic seafood.
 In mild cases, symptoms may include vomiting, diarrhea, abdominal cramps, headache and dizziness.
 These symptoms disappear within several days.
 In severe cases, the consumer may experience trouble breathing, confusion, cardiovascular instability, seizures, excessive bronchial secretions, permanent loss of short-term memory, coma or death.

 Test results can be viewed on the CDPH Domoic Acid webpage.
-Please visit CDPH's Domoic Acid FAQ webpage for more information.
+Please visit CDPH's Domoic Acid FAQ (PDF) for more information.
 For the most current information on shellfish advisories and quarantines, call CDPH's toll-free Shellfish Information Line at (800) 553-4133.

 ā€‹ā€‹